-Adding relevant external links to your content is more than just good measure for your readers.
+Adding relevant external links to your content can be more than just a good measure for readers.

 External links are attributed to increased content authority and higher search engine rankings.

 If you’re using the content for link building purposes, then outbound links become even more important.

 Surrounding your backlink with relevant authority links has staggeringly positive effects on search engine rankings.
 Many case studies have illustrated this and it has been further reinforced by publications from Moz, SEJ, SML, and others.